rizwansoaib/whatsapp-monitor/DeployAWS/README.md

 ### Notification
         notify-run register
-  Run command from terminal and send user to subcribe notification from given link User can Subcribed many devices and able to see log from that url
+  Run command from terminal and send user to subcribe notification from given link.
+  User can subcribed many devices and able to see log from that url